-Even if you’re a single mom or dad but you don’t yet have driving children, saving on auto insurance is still important.
-On average, a single person (parent status isn’t a factor if your children aren’t driving) pays $80 more per year than a married person.
-As we mentioned, this has to do with the way insurance companies see single people as riskier drivers than married couples, given the proclivity for married couples to share driving responsibilities.
-Ignoring the unfairness, let’s explore some ways to save.
+Even if you’re a single mother or father but your kids aren't yet of driving age, saving on auto insurance is still important.
+On average, a single person (parental status isn’t a factor if your children aren’t driving) pays $80 more per year than a married person.
+This has to do with the way insurance companies see single people as riskier drivers than married couples, given married couples' tendency to share driving responsibilities.
+Let’s explore some ways to save.

 But, if you’re still looking to save on your car insurance, you can consider the following tips:

-Telematics are in-car devices that motor the way you drive in order to better predict the kind of customer you will be.
+Telematics devices are in-car functions that monitor the way you drive in order to better predict the kind of customer you will be.
 After about six months, a new premium will be generated based on mileage, speed, and driving behavior.
 Instead of using non-driving factors, such as your marital status, telematics allows your premium to be more accurately represented by how you drive.

-This is an idea to consider if you have teen drivers, but be cautious: if your teen drives recklessly, it could negatively impact your car insurance rate.
-Also, this program isn’t available in every state so you need to check with your company prior.
+This is an idea to consider if you have teen drivers, but be cautious.
+If your child drives recklessly, this could negatively impact your car insurance standing.
+Also, this program isn’t available in every state, so check with your company.

-By paying your insurance up front (paid in full) or via your bank account helps cut down on transaction fees.
+Paying for car insurance up front (paid in full) or via your bank account helps reduce transaction fees.
 On average, paying via your bank account can save you $21/year while paying up-front will save you nearly $70/year.
-For this savings options, it’s the little things that count.

 In order to determine which company had the cheapest car insurance rates, we created a user profile with one single parent and one teen.
 We did this survey twice - one with a single parent with a daughter and another with a son.
-We then averaged the premiums for brevity.
+We then averaged the premiums.
 Here is our user profile.